-US\$ Senior Perpetual Capital Securities
+US\$500,000,000 Senior Perpetual Capital Securities Issue price: 100.0%

-Issue price: %

-The US\$[•] senior perpetual capital securities (the "Securities") are issued by Petron Corporation ("Petron" or the "Company").
-The Securities confer a right to receive distributions (each, a "Distribution") at the applicable rate described below for the period from and including [•] 2018 or from and including the most recent Distribution Payment Date (as defined in the Terms and Conditions of the Securities) to, but excluding, the next Distribution Payment Date or any redemption date.
+The US\$500,000,000 senior perpetual capital securities (the "Securities") are issued by Petron Corporation ("Petron" or the "Company").
+The Securities confer a right to receive distributions (each, a "Distribution") at the applicable rate described below for the period from and including January 19, 2018 or from and including the most recent Distribution Payment Date (as defined in the Terms and Conditions of the Securities) to, but excluding, the next Distribution Payment Date or any redemption date.
 Subject to Condition 4.5 (Optional Deferral of Distributions), Distributions are payable semi-annually in arrears on the Distribution Payment Dates in each year.
-"Distribution Payment Dates" are defined as [•] and [•] of each year, commencing on [•] 2018.
-Unless previously redeemed in accordance with the Terms and Conditions of the Securities and subject to Condition 4.4 (Increase in Rate of Distribution), Distributions (i) from and including [•] to, but excluding, [•] the ("Step Up Date") shall accrue on the outstanding principal amount of the Securities at [•]% per annum (the "Initial Rate of Distribution") and (ii) from and including each Reset Date (as defined in the Terms and Conditions of the Securities) (including the Step Up Date) to, but excluding, the immediately following Reset Date, shall accrue on the outstanding principal amount of the Securities at the relevant Reset Rate of Distribution (as defined in the Terms and Conditions of the Securities).
+"Distribution Payment Dates" are defined as January 19 and July 19 of each year, commencing on July 19, 2018.
+Unless previously redeemed in accordance with the Terms and Conditions of the Securities and subject to Condition 4.4 (Increase in Rate of Distribution), Distributions (i) from and including January 19, 2018 to, but excluding, July 19, 2023 (the "Step Up Date") shall accrue on the outstanding principal amount of the Securities) (including the Step Up Date) to, but excluding, the immediately following Reset Date (as defined in the Terms and Conditions of the Securities) (including the Step Up Date) to, but excluding, the immediately following Reset Date, shall accrue on the outstanding principal amount of the Securities at the relevant Reset Rate of Distribution (as defined in the Terms and Conditions of the Securities)